In exclusive Q&A, LSU's Tommie Robinson talks running backs, a competitive position in 2019

 Robinson is tasked with managing that running back room, and in a 15-minute interview with The Advocate on Monday, he talked about how all those carries are going to be split among the players.

-Robinson is one of three LSU assistant coaches that recruit the Houston area.
+Robinson is one of three LSU football assistant coaches that recruits the Houston area.
 Defensive line coach Dennis Johnson handles the north third of the city, special teams coach Greg McMahon covers the southwest third, and Robinson recruits the southeast.

 That means Robinson would be the point man for the nation's No. 1 overall recruit, North Shore High running back Zachary Evans, a 5-foot-11, 200-pound member of the 2020 class who listed LSU within his top 5 schools on May 28.